opencv/opencv/android/service/doc/LoaderCallbackInterface.rst

 .. highlight:: java
 .. class:: LoaderCallbackInterface

-    Interface for callback object in case of asynchronous initialization of OpenCV
+    Interface for a callback object in case of asynchronous initialization of OpenCV.

 void onManagerConnected()
 -------------------------

 .. method:: void onManagerConnected(int status)

-    Callback method that is called after OpenCV library initialization
+    Callback method that is called after OpenCV Library initialization.

-    :param status: Status of initialization.
-See Initialization status constants
+    :param status: status of initialization (see Initialization Status Constants).

 void onPackageInstall()
 -----------------------

 .. method:: void onPackageInstall(InstallCallbackInterface Callback)

-    Callback method that is called in case when package installation is needed
+    Callback method that is called in case when package installation is needed.

-    :param callback: Answer object with approve and cancel methods and package description
+    :param callback: answer object with approve and cancel methods and package description.

 Initialization status constants
 -------------------------------

 .. data:: SUCCESS

-    OpenCV initialization finished successfully
+    OpenCV initialization finished successfully.

 .. data:: RESTART_REQUIRED